JaharshKotha/Critviz/README.md

 /* jsonData have the following "data" keys for all students.
 Also given is what is Critviz using "first_name": "", empty in student view for other students <br/>
  "last_name": "", <br/>
- "column_url": "/assignments/737/responses/54715/showcrit?crit_assignment_id=744", url specifying the assignment<br/>
+ "column_url": "/assignments/737/responses/54715/showcrit?crit_assignment_id=744", //Any unique url specifying the assignment<br/>
  "primary_value": 1.285714286, //rank average in critviz<br/>
  "secondary_value": 0.489795918, //variance in critviz, ignore<br/>
  "values": [1, 1, 1, 1, 1, 1, 3], //ranks in critviz<br/>